 I love the law of compounding interest so damn much.
 It’s sexy, it treats you right, and it will never break your heart.
 (Until you borrow money.
 But we’re not talking about that today.
 Don’t harsh my buzz!)

-Simply defined, compound interest is interest added to the principal of a deposit so that the added interest also earns interest from then on.
+Simply defined, compound interest is the interest added to the principal of a deposit.
+This added interest also earns interest from then on, starting a pattern of slow but exponential growth.
 Here’s a graph to illustrate this sexy financial concept:

 I know, right?
 I’ll give you a moment to collect yourself.